-- (i) Non-Talent Cameras: The following cameras are currently in use for non-talent, in which talent appears as incidental background or in which talent is keyed into the foreground through chroma key shots, and any other POV cameras such as beauty shots and scenic shots: Rooftop cameras, mast cameras.
-Additional such cameras, wherever located, whether owned by the Employer or third parties, may be established without restriction. - (ii) Robotics Cameras: The following cameras are currently in use for talent appearances in the Employer's studio: Robotics cameras.
+(i) Non-Talent Cameras: The following cameras are currently in use for nontalent, in which talent appears as incidental background or in which talent is keyed into the foreground through chroma key shots, and any other POV cameras such as beauty shots and scenic shots: Rooftop cameras, mast cameras.
+Additional such cameras, wherever located, whether owned by the Employer or third parties, may be established without restriction.

+(ii) Robotics Cameras: The following cameras are currently in use for talent appearances in the Employer's studio: Robotics cameras.
 Such cameras will be remotely controlled by a Robotics Camera Operator who may be assigned to operate no more than five (5) such cameras during a production.
 Robotics Camera Operators shall be paid the upgrade specified in Section 24.02(f).

-- (iii) Studio and Newsroom Cameras: The following cameras (other than Robotics cameras) are currently in use for talent appearances in the Employer's studio and newsroom that can be operated without an employee: the Newsroom camera, Weather Center camera, Sports Center camera, and Studio Static camera.
-The Employer shall have the absolute right during the term of the Agreement to establish additional cameras, and eliminate existing ones, so as to have no more than a total of eight (8) such cameras established at any given time. - (iv) Univision Radio Cameras: The following cameras are currently in use for talent appearances at Univision Radio outlets: Piolin Studio (former "KLVE camera" owned by KMEX), KLVE Studio, KTNQ Studio, Recuerdo Studio, KSCA Studio.
-Additional such cameras, whether owned and established by the Employer or Univision Radio, may be established without restriction. - (v) Outside Cameras: The following cameras are currently in use for talent appearances outside the Employer's studio and newsroom (other than at Univision Radio): Cal Trans Camera, Super Estrella, LA Times.
-The Employer shall have the absolute right during the term of the Agreement to establish additional cameras, and eliminate existing ones, whether owned and established by the Employer or third parties, and whether or not used exclusively by the Employer, so as to have no more than a total of ten (10) such cameras established at any given time. - (vi) Establishment Defined: For purposes of this Section 6.02(e), a camera shall be deemed "established" whether it is being used regularly or sporadically. - (vii) Establishing Additional Cameras: The Employer shall have the right to request to establish up to two (2) net additional cameras in the studio or newsroom subject to (iii) above and/or six (6) net additional cameras outside the studio and newsroom subject to (v) above.
-The Union shall grant such request(s) unless it can prove that its refusal was based on reasonable concerns that use of such additional cameras realistically would lead to layoffs, substantially increased work load, or other adverse condition of similar magnitude of concern to the Union. - (viii) Discussions: Prior to determining the location(s) for the control units for the cameras established pursuant to this Section 6.02(e), the Employer will discuss its plans with the Union.
-The Employer will discuss with the Union any concerns that assignment of multiple cameras requiring adjustment could result in substantially increased work load, if raised by the Union. - (ix) Camera Adjustment: The following unmanned cameras may only be adjusted offair during the particular program or production by an employee covered by this Agreement (except the assigned Robotics Camera Operator), such as Master Control Technical Directors, TOC Operators, Video Control, Tape Operators and Technical Operations Coordinators: - (A) Non-talent cameras subject to (i) above, that are used exclusivelyby the Employer; - (B) Cameras used for talent in the studio and newsroom subject to (iii) above, with the exception of the Studio Static camera;
+(iii) Studio and Newsroom Cameras: The following cameras (other than Robotics cameras) are currently in use for talent appearances in the Employer's studio and newsroom that can be operated without an employee: the Newsroom camera, Weather Center camera, Sports Center camera, and Studio Static camera.
+The Employer shall have the absolute right during the term of the Agreement to establish additional cameras, and eliminate existing ones, so as to have no more than a total of twelve (12) such cameras established at any given time.

+(iv) Univision Radio Cameras: Cameras may be established and used for talent appearances at Univision Radio outlets, whether owned and established by the Employer or Univision Radio, without restriction.

+(v) Outside Cameras: The following camera is currently in use for talent appearances outside the Employer's studio and newsroom (other than at Univision Radio): Cal Trans Camera.
+The Employer shall have the absolute right during the term of the Agreement to establish additional cameras, and eliminate existing ones, whether owned and established by the Employer or third parties, and whether or not used exclusively by the Employer, so as to have no more than a total of fourteen (14) such cameras established at any given time.

+(vi) Establishment Defined: For purposes of this Section 6.02(e), a camera shall be deemed "established" whether it is being used regularly or sporadically.

+(vii) Establishing Additional Cameras: The Employer shall have the right to request to establish up to two (2) net additional cameras in the studio or newsroom subject to (iii) above and/or six (6) net additional cameras outside the studio and newsroom subject to (v) above.
+The Union shall grant such request(s) unless it can prove that its refusal was based on reasonable concerns that use of such additional cameras realistically would lead to layoffs, substantially increased work load, or other adverse condition of similar magnitude of concern to the Union.

+(viii) Discussions: Prior to determining the location(s) for the control units for the cameras established pursuant to this Section 6.02(e), the Employer will discuss its plans with the Union.
+The Employer will discuss with the Union any concerns that assignment of multiple cameras requiring adjustment could result in substantially increased work load, if raised by the Union.

+(ix) Camera Adjustment: The following unmanned cameras may only be adjusted off air during the particular program or production by an employee covered by this Agreement (except the assigned Robotics Camera Operator), such as Master Control Technical Directors, TOC Operators, Video Control, Tape Operators and Technical Operations Coordinators:

+the Employer;

+(A) Non-talent cameras subject to (i) above, that are used exclusivelyby

+(B) Cameras used for talent in the studio and newsroom subject to (iii) above, with the exception of the Studio Static camera;